burrittresearch/stock-market-forecasting-in-python/README.md

 # stock-market-forecasting-in-python
 This notebook includes coding and notes for predicting prices of financial market assets including stocks, indices, and ETFs.
 Using a single class object and a variety of concise methods, users can get financial asset information, clean and explore data, model prices using classification and regression algorithms, and get a robust set of evaluation reports and visualizations.

+### Model Results for the Dow Jones Industrial Average and IBM

+The notebook includes results from the models run on two assets, the Dow Jones Industrial Average ('^DJI') and International Business Machines ('ibm').
+For both assets the default intervals ('1d', '1wk', '1mo') and the default time period ('max') were used.
+For the classification model, the Dow Jones Industrial Average accuracy scores ranged from 0.41 to 0.47, which indicated the model worked below average.
+For IBM precision scores ranged from 0.50 to 0.51, which indicated the model below average.
+For the regression model, the Dow Jones Industrial Average r2 scores ranged from 0.95 to 0.99, which indicated the model worked well.
+For IBM r2 scores ranged from 0.90 to 0.99, which indicated the model worked well.

 ## Highlights

 ### Efficient Work
-Users can select an asset like the NASDAQ Composite (^IXIC), download data based on a variety of available time periods (durations) and time intervals.
+Users can select an asset like the Dow Jones Industrial Average, download data based on a variety of available time periods (durations) and time intervals.
 The raw dataframes can then be explored and visualized to help in the feature selection process.
 From there, data can be cleaned, split tested, modeled, and evaluated for precision.
 The processes are all available as independent methods so that work can be completed efficiently.

 ### Modeling Using Classification and Regression Algorithms
 Random forest classification and multiple linear regression have their own methods and can be run independently.
 The training and test sets are manually split based on time to avoid leakage.